ByThaoNguyen/8-Week-SQL-Challenge/Case Study #1 - Danny' Diner/README.md

 ```
 #### Code Explanation
-- Create a a Common Table Expression (CTE) called orders_after_became_members.
+- Create a Common Table Expression (CTE) called orders_after_became_members.
 - Within the CTE, join the sales table and menu table using the product_id column; join the sales table and members table using the customer_id column.
 Additionally, apply a condition to include only sales that occurred on or after the member's join_date (sales.order_date > = members.join_date).
 - Select the appropriate columns and calculate the row number using the ROW_NUMBER() window function.
 The PARTITION BY clause divides the data by members.customer_id and the ORDER BY clause orders the rows within each members.customer_id partition by sales.order_date.
-- Select the appropriate columns and apply a filter in the WHERE clause to retrieve only the rows where the rank column equals 1 which has highest order count for each customer in the outer query.
+- Select the appropriate columns and apply a filter in the WHERE clause to retrieve only the rows where the rank column equals 1 which has the highest order count for each customer in the outer query.

 #### Answer
 - Customer A's first order as a member is ramen.